olekgr/HP-35_Z80/README.md

 ## Why Z80?

+The Z80 is only four years younger than the HP35 :)

-Z80 has few instruction useful for making BCD arithmetic:
+It has few instructions useful for making BCD arithmetic:

 * RLD - rotate left decimal (used for shifting BCD numbers to the left)